(Updates prices, adds more comment)

 By Patrick Graham

-LONDON, July 1 (Reuters) - The euro held near a six-week high against the dollar on Tuesday, threatening a break past $1.37 that could quickly see it back at levels expected to provoke at least a verbal response from the European Central Bank.
+LONDON, July 1 (Reuters) - The euro held near a six-week high against the dollar on Tuesday, threatening a break past $1.37 that could quickly see it back at levels expected to provoke a comment from the European Central Bank at the very least.

-A number of analysts from the global financial system's biggest banks have returned to arguing in recent weeks that the dollar is on the verge of a push higher, given the prospect of rises in U.S. interest rates sometime next year.
+A number of analysts have returned to arguing in recent weeks that the dollar is on the verge of a push higher, given the prospect of rises in U.S. interest rates sometime next year.

-But the greenback disappointed heavily on similar bets at the start of this year and there is little sign yet of a move higher.
+But the greenback disappointed heavily on similar bets at the start of this year and there is little sign yet of such strength materialising.
 The euro has recovered all of the ground lost since the ECB announced a new round of monetary easing a month ago.
+The bank has its next policy meeting on Thursday.

-"I'm not sure we're quite at that level yet, but above $1.38 I think might put it back on the bank's radar," said Ian Stannard, a currency strategist with U.S. bank Morgan Stanley in London.
+"I'm not sure we're quite at that level yet, but above $1.38 I think might put it back on the bank's radar," Morgan Stanley currency strategist Ian Stannard said.

 "$1.37 is the top of the recent range so I wouldn't be surprised if there are big stops around there."